You can apply animations to all widgets, except for Hotspot, and Google Maps.

 - Scale.
-The value shows the percentage of the initial size of the widget, to which it will scale up or down based on your entry.
+The value shows the percentage of the initial size of the widget, which will scale up or down based on your entry.

 Several presets also allow you to make your widget pulse, fade in, scale up, etc. You can customize each by changing its parameters.

 Most parameters work the same for almost all animation types and effects: duration, delay, acceleration, and loop.
-A loop allows your animation to repeat as a cycle or in the reverse mode (when it runs from the end to the start point after the animation finishes).
+A loop allows your animation to repeat as a cycle or in reverse mode (when it runs from the end to the start point after the animation finishes).

 If your animation includes multiple steps, you can only set a loop to specific steps.
 Note that all subsequent steps automatically become looped once a step is looped.

 The ‘Once per user’ option allows you to play an animation only once for each visitor.
 All widgets with this option will be hidden for users that load more than once.

 There are also specific parameters that can be applied only to certain animation types:

 - Start when in view, for the animation On Load.
 By default, On Load animations start as soon as a page finishes loading, even if some widgets might not be visible yet.
-Use the Start When in View control to delay an animation until the widget actually appears on your visitor’s screen.
+Use the Start When in View control to delay an animation until the widget appears on your visitor’s screen.

 - Start point, for the animation On Scroll.
 You can choose Start Point for On Scroll animation so that it will start once the top edge of the widget is aligned with the Top, Center, or Bottom (by default) of the screen.
 Offset allows you to set the Start Point at the exact pixel height.